Payal-Bhandari/Payal-Bhandari/README.md

 Here are some ideas to get you started:-->

-I'm an Associate Software Engineer at Acquia contributing to CI/CD Team.
+I'm an Associate Software Engineer at Acquia.
 I love to solve challenges(A competitve Programmer) and also to play around with Machine Learning.
 I love to give back to the community, so aim to become a proud lady engineer focusing on women empowerment in STEM.
 I recently graduated(#Class of 2020) with a GPA of 9.5 (Always focused on Academics)

-- 🔭 I’m currently working on RestAPI, Data Structures and Algorithms
+- 🔭 I’m currently working on Data Structures and Algorithms
 - 🌱 I’m currently learning Docker, Jenkins, AWS
 - 👯 I’m looking to collaborate with coding enthusiats and contribute to more open souce projects.
 - 💬 What can I help you with?
 Pretty much nerd stuff and Machine Learning.